R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > `pri/log 32.5 GB FREE SPACE`<br>
 > How to use this free space: `Create a new partition`<br>
 > New partition size: `max`

-- Next create a LV (Logical Volume) with the rest of the free space.
+Next, create a LV (Logical Volume) with the rest of the free space.
 > Type for the new partition: `Logical`<br>
 > Partition settings:
 >> Mount point: `none` \<After selecting `Do not mount it`\><br>